ezsystems/commerce-documentation/docs/guide/cache/navigation_cache.md

 ## Caching in debug mode

-On some environments (e.g. dev) the HTTP caching is not active, so navigation is stored in the stash cache to improve performance.
+In some environments (e.g. dev) the HTTP caching is not active, so navigation is stored in the stash cache to improve performance.

 To check if the debug mode is active, use the following parameter: